 Marketing Automation Systems (MAS)

 If you’re not sure what MAS is, go and find out.
 But it’s like email marketing on steroids.
-I use Active Campaign and have done for a couple of years after testing and discarding (with great frustration and gnashing of teeth) various other ones.
+I use Active Campaign and have done for a number of years after testing and discarding (with great frustration and gnashing of teeth) various other ones.
 Active Campaign is significantly cheaper than competitors like InfusionSoft, Ontraport and Hubspot..
 Active Campaign is easier to use, is pretty well just as good as those others for 90% of small businesses, and if you really must be able to do more than AC will allow you to do (in event management especially) than go to Hubspot… it’s the Gold Standard for small business systems (and it costs about 4 times as much as AC)